 Performer – For many years Mike has toured, recorded, arranged and orchestrated for Damon Albarn.
 He is Musical Director and keyboard player for Gorillaz ‘live’ and took part in the Gorillaz 2010 world tour with its ground-breaking performances in Syria and Lebanon.
+Mike has been Blur’s keyboard player for over 20 years and completed a hugely successful world tour of ‘The Magic Whip’ in 2015.

 As far back as 1993 Michael was in-house arranger and horn player for many bands on the Acid Jazz label, which led to recording and touring with The Brand New Heavies and Jamiroquai amongst others.
-SInce then he has moved on to play as the regular keyboard player for Blur and The Good, The Bad and The Queen.
-In the summer of 2012 he performed with the on-stage band on organ and harpsichord as part of Rufus Norris and Damon Albarn’s production of Dr Dee at the ENO.
+Since then he has moved on to play as the regular keyboard player for Blur and The Good, The Bad and The Queen.
+In 2012 he performed with the on-stage band on organ and harpsichord as part of Rufus Norris and Damon Albarn’s production of Dr Dee at the ENO.

 Bryn Ormrod, head programmer of the Contemporary Music Section at The Barbican on working with Mike –

-“I have employed Mike Smith for several newly commissioned music projects over the past few years at the Barbican.
+“I have employed Mike for several newly commissioned music projects over the past few years at the Barbican.
 He is a precociously talented musician, arranger, composer, band leader and creative thinker, who has the rare balance of people skills, musical knowledge, focus and drive that enables him to successfully deliver highly complex artistic events.”

 In the studio – Mike was studio session supervisor and edited the score for the recording of ‘Monkey-Journey to the West’.
 He subsequently updated the score for the hugely successful run in London.